nyanp/kaggle-PLASTiCC/Solution Overview.md

 About 100 hours in total.
 60% spent for feature engineering, 15% for survey, 25% for others.

 ### If part of a team, how did you decide to team up?

 Mamas sent me a message through Twitter.
+After a short conversation in DM, we agreed with team up.

 ### If you competed as part of a team, who did what?
 We all had different models with different approaches: